HaolinLiu97/HaolinLiu97.github.io/_pages/about.md

 Greetings!
 I am Liu Haolin.
 I was having my Ph.D from the Chinese University of HongKong, Shenzhen from 2019~2024 , under the supervision of
 Prof. Shuguang Cui and <a href="https://gaplab.cuhk.edu.cn/">Prof. Xiaoguang Han</a>. <br>
-I was an intern in Tecent AI Lab for 2024. <br>
+I was an intern in Tencent AI Lab during 2024. <br>
-Currently I am a research scientist in Tecent Hunyuan.<br>
+Currently I am a research scientist in Tecent Hunyuan 3D team.<br>
 My current research focus are <b>indoor scene reconstruction, understanding, and 3D generative model.<b><br>

 ## News